nmakeenkov/install-jupiter-aws/README.md

 # install-jupiter-aws
-Easy script to install jupiter to AWS
+A script to install jupiter to AWS

 It's easy:
 ```